-semen analysis measures the amount of semen a man
+semen analysis measures how much semen a man

 sperm in the semen sample.

-analysis is usually one of the first tests done to help determine whether a man
+This test is usually one of the first tests done to help find out if a man

 has a problem fathering a child (infertility).
 A

-problem with the semen or sperm affects more than one-third of the couples who
+problem with the semen or sperm affects more than one-third of couples who

 are unable to have children (infertile).